daemon-ic/nimue-excalidraw-gist-extension/README.md

 3. Create/modify a drawing in Excalidraw
 4. Open the extension popup
 5. Test each feature (save, load, create, rename, copy)
-6. Verify data persists on GitHub Gists
+6. Verify data persists in your GitHub repository (check `excalidraw-drawings` repo)
 7. Test loading drawings in a new browser/device

 ## Roadmap